binary-com/academy/_posts/en/2014-10-03-new-palladium-and-platinum.md

 ---
 layout: post
-title: New!
-Palladium & Platinum
+title: "New!
+Palladium & Platinum"
+language: en
-permalink: /new-palladium-and-platinum/
+permalink: /en/new-palladium-and-platinum/
 excerpt: In response to feedback received, we have just added these two precious metals to our available list of commodities.
 ---